Prof. Andrew E.

 Chinese Academy of Sciences, China

 Andrew Teschendorff studied Mathematical Physics at the University of Edinburgh (1990-1995) under the supervision of Physics Nobel Laureate Peter Higgs.
 In 2000 he obtained a PhD in Theoretical Physics from Cambridge University.
 In 2003 he became a Senior Research Fellow in Statistical Cancer Genomics at the University of Cambridge.
 In 2008 he moved to the University College London (UCL) Cancer Institute to work in Statistical Cancer Epigenomics and where he was awarded the Heller Research Fellowship.
 He currently holds an appointment as a PI at the CAS Shanghai Institute for Nutrition and Health, formerly a joint CAS-Max-Planck Partner Institute for Computational Biology, and remains an Honorary Research Fellow at the UCL Cancer Institute.
 Besides Statistical Cancer Epigenomics, his other research interests include Cancer System-omics & Systems Biology and Network Physics.
 He is an Associate Editor for various journals, notably Genome Biology, and a reviewer and statistical advisor for journals including Nature, NEJM and Science.
-He is the recipient of the Tait Medal and Robert Schlapp Prize in Physics, the Jennings Prize, Cambridge-MIT Initiative and Isaac Newton Trust Awards, a Wellcome Trust VIP Award, a CAS Visiting Professorship and a CAS-Royal Society Newton Advanced Fellowship.
+During his career, he has been the recipient of many awards including Cambridge-MIT Initiative and Isaac Newton Trust Awards, a Wellcome Trust VIP Award, a CAS Visiting Professorship and a CAS-Royal Society Newton Advanced Fellowship.
 He holds various patents on algorithms for cancer risk prediction and cell-type deconvolution.

 Speech Title: "Network Physics Approaches for Single-cell Omics and Personalized Medicine"